yin-penghang/yin-penghang.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor in the Department of Mathematics and Statistics at the State University of New York at Albany.
 I have broad interests in analytical and computational methods for signal and image processing and AI.
-Currently my reserarch foucuses on developing efficient compression algorithms for AI models.
+Currently my reserarch foucuses on developing efficient algorithms for compressing AI models.

 I am always looking for self-motivated PhD students.
 Please contact me (email: pyin4 at albany.edu) if you are interested.